 Reinstating these spaces once they are gone is difficult, if not impossible.
 Local authority funding cuts means the quality of open spaces has declined, with a corresponding reduced potential for these spaces to help improve our wellbeing.
 Now is the right time to call for a rehabilitated urban economic system incorporating evidence-informed planning that places sufficient value on our natural open spaces.

 Sarah Rodgers is a Professor of Health Informatics in the Department of Public Health, Policy and Systems at the University of Liverpool and theme lead for Care and Health Informatics theme of the Applied Research Collaboration Northwest Coast.
-The above project is funded by the NIHR Public Health Research programme.
+The above Professor Rodgers' project is funded by the NIHR Public Health Research programme.
 As part of an international team we are examining the availability of green and blue spaces and the impact this might have on people’s mental health and wellbeing.

-Read about how the NIHR is involved in the response to tackle COVID-19.
+Read about the NIHR's response to COVID-19.

 The views and opinions expressed in this blog are those of the authors and do not necessarily reflect those of the NIHR or the Department of Health and Social Care.